 3.Using G-Code ripper

-G-Code ripper is a little known but very powerful software written in Python programming language.
+G-Code ripper is a little-known but very powerful software written in the Python programming language.
 The program is open source and so you can easily test it with your engraver without any cost.
-You can download the Code software for free from this link (The software only runs on windows).
+You can download the G-Code software for free from this link (The software only runs on windows).
 Once you have set it up, engraving on uneven surfaces is just a matter of following these easy steps;

 - Open the file in the G-Code ripper application

 - Enable splitting of the image by marking the “mid-center” of the image.
 You can achieve this by setting the split angle to 90 degrees